How does Anxiety cause Choking Sensations?

 Hypersensitivity:

 The most likely cause of the feeling of choking is hypersensitivity, which is a fairly typical issue for people who experience panic episodes.
-Hypersensitivity is when you become overly perceptive of how your body feels and begin to pay attention to bodily sensations that a person without anxiety wouldn’t notice.
+Hypersensitivity is when you become overly perceptive of how your body feels and begin to pay attention to bodily sensations that a person without anxiety would overlook.

 Mindful Instinct: